 - Very hardwearing

 - Add value to your home.

 - Does not warp when moisture is in the air

 Make sure to prepare the subfloor correctly

-The subfloor is essential when laying your floor, as not laying an appropriate subfloor can compromise the longevity of your flooring.
-Having a level floor is easier to attain but also expected in new houses, but if you have an older home, leveling your floor can be difficult and sometimes unachievable.
+The subfloor is essential when laying your floor, as not laying an appropriate subfloor can compromise your flooring’s longevity.
+Having a level floor is easier to attain and expected in new houses, but if you have an older home, leveling your floor can be difficult and sometimes unachievable.

-Firstly, you need to recognize that timber and concrete subfloors have a different set of requirements when it comes to preparing them.
+Firstly, you need to recognize that timber and concrete subfloors have a different set of requirements for preparing them.
 For instance:

-Decide on what it is you need out of your flooring regarding functionality, and then once this is decided, choose the design.
-For instance, if you need a flooring that is resistant to slipping, vinyl flooring is a great option because it is functional and also has a vast array of designs to choose from.
-Wanting an anti-slip flooring and then settling on tile, isn’t going to suffice.
+Decide on what you need out of your flooring regarding functionality, and then once this is decided, choose the design.
+For instance, if you need flooring that is resistant to slipping, vinyl flooring is a great option because it is functional and has a vast array of designs.
+Wanting an anti-slip flooring and then settling on tile isn’t going to suffice.

 Once you have decided on the flooring, make sure to have it installed correctly.
 This can increase the flooring’s longevity while also making it look better than if a rookie lay the flooring.